 ABOUT THE EVENT

-Build More Than Just a Structure - Find Yourself Again
+Build More Than a Structure - Engage Your Body, Expand Your Mind

 Now known as Chief Bad Axe – The Speaking Tree, Mike shares his love for woodworking to inspire others to Chop Wood, Make Stuff, and Know Tree.